g.BCIsys: Specs & Features

-A BCI system can be built with g.MOBIlab+, g.USBamp, g.HIamp or g.BSamp. g.MOBIlab+ is available with up to 8 EEG channels with wireless signal transmission and is portable. g.USBamp is available for 16-256 EEG channels and transmits the data over USB to the PC or notebook. g.HIamp acquires 64 - 256 channels over USB. g.BSamp is available for 8, 16 to 80 channels.
+A BCI system can be built with g.MOBIlab+, g.USBamp, g.HIamp or g.Nautilus. g.MOBIlab+ is available with up to 8 EEG channels with wireless signal transmission and is portable. g.USBamp is available for 16-64 EEG channels and transmits the data over USB to the PC or notebook. g.HIamp acquires 64 - 256 channels over USB. g.Nautilus wireless EEG is available with 8 - 64 channels.

 With the software package High-Speed Online Processing under SIMULINK, you can read the biosignal data directly into SIMULINK.
 SIMULINK blocks are used to visualize and store the data.
 The parameter extraction and classification can be performed with standard SIMULINK blocks, the g.RTanalyze library or self-written S-functions.